1 – Write about your day

 Yes, now it is a fun time!
 You can develop your critical thinking a great deal just by playing some games.
 But not any game, of course.
 If you are a fan of board games, chess should probably be your first choice.
 Along with Monopoly, Risk, and Cluedo.
 Want to go for apps?
-Then try some of the best games to boost your brain, such as Brain Workout, Brain Age, or Brain Café.
+Then try some of the best games to boost your brain, such as Brain Workout, Brain Age, or Brain Café and if you prefer word games, tools like Unscramblex are great to help you find combinations and increase your options in the game.

 Last but not least, read books.
 More specifically, read fiction books.
 Actually, even more specifically, read crime and thrillers novels, or anything with a plot full of twisters and a puzzle to solve.
 It will help you to brush up your imagination and play with different scenarios while trying to make predictions and putting yourself in a different point of view.
 See how a book can put together many of the tips above?
 So choose your favourite mystery and suspense author, from Agatha Christie and Arthur Conan Doyle to John Connolly, James Patterson, or Lee Child, and give it a go.